bloombloombloom/Bloom/README.md

 ---

-### Bloom Architecture

-Bloom is a multithreaded event-driven program written in C++.
-It consists of four components:

-- TargetController
-- DebugServer
-- Insight
-- SignalHandler

-##### TargetController
-The TargetController possesses full control of the connected debug tool and target.
-Execution of user-space device drivers takes place here.
-All interaction with the connected hardware goes through the TargetController.
-It exposes an interface to the connected hardware via a command-response mechanism.
-The TargetController runs on a dedicated thread.
-See the [TargetController documentation](./src/TargetController/README.md) and source code in src/TargetController/ for more.

-##### DebugServer
-The DebugServer exposes an interface to the connected target, for third-party programs such as GDB and IDEs (GDB front-ends).
-Currently, Bloom only supports one server - the AVR GDB RSP server.
-With this server, any AVR compatible version of GDB (or any IDE with GDB RSP support) can interface with Bloom and thus the connected AVR target.
-The DebugServer runs on a dedicated thread.
-See the [DebugServer documentation](./src/DebugServer/README.md) and source code in src/DebugServer/ for more.

-##### Insight
-Insight is a graphical user interface that provides insight into the connected target.
-It presents the target's memories, GPIO pin states & registers, along with the ability to manipulate them.
-Insight runs on Bloom's main thread and employs several worker threads for background tasks.
-Unlike other components within Bloom, Insight relies heavily on the Qt framework for its GUI capabilities and other useful utilities.
-See source code in src/Insight/ for more.

-##### SignalHandler
-The SignalHandler is responsible for handling any UNIX signals issued to Bloom.
-It runs on a dedicated thread.
-All other threads within Bloom do not accept any UNIX signals.
-See source code in src/SignalHandler/ for more.

----

 ### Building Bloom from source

 > Bloom is typically distributed via binary packages, which can be downloaded via the